 Many aestheticians work for spas, salons and department stores.
 Medical aestheticians work at hospitals and physicians' offices.
 They perform similar services as other aestheticians, but typically work with patients who've undergone medical treatments that have affected their appearance, such as chemotherapy.
 Burn victims and plastic surgery patients may also use a medical aesthetician's services.

-Aestheticians earned an annual median salary of $31,290 in May 2018, reported the BLS.
-The industries employing the most aestheticians as of May 2018 were personal care services and doctors' offices.
-Aestheticians working in Colorado were paid the most, with an annual mean income of $52,020.
-Hawaii, Wyoming, Massachusetts, and Minnesota were also among the highest-paying regions.
+Aestheticians earned an annual median salary of $34,090 in May 2019, reported the BLS.
+The industries employing the most aestheticians as of May 2019 were personal care services and doctors' offices.
+Aestheticians working in Colorado were paid the most, with an annual mean income of $54,810.
+Washington, Hawaii, Wyoming, and Massachusetts were also among the highest-paying regions.

 Aestheticians are skin care specialists who perform cosmetic procedures in a variety of settings, including salons, spas or medical facilities.
 Most states require them to complete a training program and pass a licensing exam.
-The job outlook in this field was predicted to grow at a faster than average rate from 2018 to 2028, and the median salary was in the high $31,290 in 2018.
+The job outlook in this field was predicted to grow at a much faster than average rate from 2019 to 2029, and the median salary was in the high $34,090 in 2019.